jakemeltzer333/Game-of-Thrones-for-Dummies/README.md

 The app will also have user authentication, so that each user's list will be password protected and they can keep their knowledge (or lack thereof) private.

+**Note: Any unlicensed material such as the background image used for this project is for educational purposes ONLY!**

 ## How Does Game of Thrones For Dummies Work?

 When you go to [Game of Thrones For Dummies](gameofthronesfordummies.herokuapp.com),